About

 Our mission

-In covenant with families and churches, The Classical Academy of Sioux Center (TCA) cultivates Christian piety by directing students' minds and hearts toward Christ, in whom all truth, goodness and beauty hold together.
+The Classical Academy (TCA) cultivates Christian piety by directing students' minds and hearts toward Christ, in whom all truth, goodness and beauty hold together.
 We seek to develop a culture of joy, wonder, and gratitude through a classical education in the liberal arts tradition.

 Our vision